LalitKolhe0/BillyBot/README.md

 ## Usage

 ### React Frontend
-1. **Upload PDFs**: Go to the "Upload PDFs" tab and drag-and-drop your HR policy documents
+1. **Upload PDFs**: Go to the "Upload PDFs" tab and drag-and-drop your documents
 2. **Configure Settings**: Adjust model settings, chunk sizes, and retrieval parameters in the sidebar
-3. **Ask Questions**: Switch to the "Ask Questions" tab and start chatting with the AI about your policies
+3. **Ask Questions**: Switch to the "Ask Questions" tab and start chatting with the AI about your knowledge base

 ### Streamlit App
-1. **Upload Documents**: Use the file uploader to add HR policy documents
+1. **Upload Documents**: Use the file uploader to add documents
 2. **Ask Questions**: Type your questions in the chat interface
 3. **Configure Settings**: Adjust model and retrieval parameters as needed